Our People

 Senior Research Fellow

-Elizabeth is PhD-qualified Health Economist using her economic evaluation and implementation science expertise to find better ways to fund, organise and deliver health services.
-As a member of the health services research team, she guides the evaluation of innovations across UnitingCare Queensland to ensure the value of initiatives can be measured.
-Elizabeth uses her skills and experience in health policy, planning and strategy to ensure her research is useful and relevant for health consumers, clinicians and the health system.
-She has over 20 year's experience working in public and private healthcare delivery, health management and the university sector.
+Elizabeth is a PhD-qualified Health Economist using her economic evaluation and implementation science expertise to find better ways to fund, organise and deliver health services.
+As leader of the health services research program, she guides a broad range of mixed-methods research and leads team strategy, budgeting and partnerships.
+Elizabeth has skills and experience in health policy and planning, ensuring the research she leads is useful and relevant for health consumers, clinicians and the health system.
+Elizabeth’s research and consultancy partnerships have created positive change for health services across Australian and internationally.

 Keeley Ryan